websanco/liferay-learn/docs/dxp/latest/en/liferay-internals/extending-liferay/customizing-jsps/customizing-jsps-with-dynamic-includes.md

 ## Insert the Dynamic Include

-Add the `liferay-util:dynamic-include` tag where you want the dynamic include to appear.
-In the sample, the tag is added to the `view.jsp` of the N3Q3 Baker Portlet.
+Add the `liferay-util:dynamic-include` tag where you want the dynamic include to be injected.
+In the sample, the tag is added to the bottom of N3Q3 Baker Portlet's `view.jsp`.

 ```{literalinclude} ./customizing-jsps-with-dynamic-includes/resources/liferay-n3q9.zip/n3q9-baker-web/src/main/resources/META-INF/resources/view.jsp
    :language: jsp
 ```

 Make sure the dynamic include `key` matches the target set in the `register()` method above.

+See [Using a JSP and MVC Portlet](../../../building-applications/developing-a-java-web-application/using-mvc/using-a-jsp-and-mvc-portlet.md) to learn more about JSPs and portlets.